WALDORF / STEINER

 "When my kids were little, our neighbour was really into the philosophy of Waldorf education.
 She was a homeschooler, and a believer in protecting the imagination and creativity of children.
 Hard core Waldorf followers don't offer their kids anything plastic — their toys are almost always of natural products.
 A Waldorf kid gets blocks and beeswax crayons and nothing with batteries and never anything that lights up.
 They get real musical instruments, ones that are appropriate, of course, and high quality art supplies.
 They don't use computers until they are older.
 Their dolls are cloth, and simple as they don't talk or eat fake food.
 It really is a lovely philosophy, and while we never followed it religiously, it was nice to be encouraged in thinking that it was better for your kid to mess around in the garden making mud pies than purchasing the new battery operated fake mud pie kit."
 [11-6-2010 http://myfarawayfriends.blogspot.com/2010/11/sleepy-saturday-afternoon.html]

 Sports are often downplayed at Waldorf schools, but not always.
-Winning various competitions can attract newcomers to a school and cement relations with alumni.
+By fielding successful teams in various sports, schools can attract newcomers to a school and cement relations with alumni.
 But there is also a deeper consideration.
 The German-American Anthroposophist Franz Winkler once delivered a lecture titled "Our Obligation to Rudolf Steiner in the Spirit of Easter" (Whittier Books, 1955).
 His thesis was that Anthroposophists should strive to excel in all fields, so that they will be admired and emulated.
 The basic point to grasp is that virtually everything that Anthroposophists do in public is intended to spread the faith: Anthroposophy.
-Of course, students at a Waldorf school may have no such intention, but their teachers and coaches do.
+Of course, students at a Waldorf school may have no such intention, but their teachers and coaches do.*

 "The Steiner Stars Middle School co-ed soccer team finished a stellar 7-1-1 season by winning their conference tournament on Saturday with two solid victories.
 In their opening game, Steiner defeated St. Paul Lutheran 8-1, and then the Stars combined in a true team effort to beat host Emerson 4-0 in the finals."
 [11-1-2010 http://www.annarbor.com/community/sports/high-school/rudolf_steiner_school_teams_dominate_weekend_conference_tournaments/index.php]